Lowo88/Lowo88/README.md

 - 👀 I’m interested in ... learning Rust & Java script.
 - 🌱 I’m currently learning ...Python, Java, Rust.
 - 💞️ I’m looking to collaborate on ...Zcash, Secret network privacy is normal.
 - 📫 How to reach me ...
-On X @lowo88.stars
+On X @ladalelowo

 <!---
 Lowo88/Lowo88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.